The capability crisis is already here: a wake-up call for workforce leaders

 This crisis impacts workers across all sectors.
 From desk-bound roles to deskless and frontline workers.
 It creates a wave of displacement we are not yet prepared to handle.

 We've spent a decade pushing people toward careers in technology, legal, and accounting.
 All now vulnerable to AI.
 We are underestimating generative AI's transformative power.
 We are not properly preparing our future workforce.
-A study this year revealed only 4 out of 10 college graduates said their education taught them the skills they needed.
+A study this year revealed only 4 out of 10 college graduates said their education prepared them for the work they needed to do.

 What if Goldman Sachs is right?
 How will 300 million people survive?
 Is a universal minimum wage a necessary step forward?
 If so, who will fund it?

 Interestingly, the jobs most protected from automation are those we've historically undervalued.
 Nursing and teaching.
-These require advanced human skills.
+These require advanced human capabilities.
 Empathy, interpersonal communication, and foundational education.
-As we navigate this shift, a supply-demand gap for these skills will force us to reassess how we value these roles financially.
+As we navigate this shift, a supply-demand gap for these capabilities will force us to reassess how we value these roles financially.

 These are real problems.
 Steamrolling ahead as I type this.
-We are not implementing answers fast enough or widespread enough.
-They are impacting the most vulnerable populations at a disproportionate rate.
+We are not implementing answers fast or widespread enough.
+They impact the most vulnerable populations at a disproportionate rate.

-The skills crisis impacts people, business, and society
+The capability crisis impacts people, business, and society

-The skills crisis touches nearly everything we know about modern life.
+The capability crisis touches nearly everything we know about modern life.

 For people